yoctoproject/poky/documentation/ref-manual/variables.rst

       :ref:`ref-classes-grub-efi` class for more information
       on how this variable is used.

+   :term:`GRUB_TITLE`
+      Specifies custom titles for GRUB labels defined in  :term:`LABELS`.
+See the :ref:`ref-classes-grub-efi` class for more information on how this variable is used.

    :term:`GTKIMMODULES_PACKAGES`
       When inheriting the :ref:`ref-classes-gtk-immodules-cache` class,
       this variable specifies the packages that contain the GTK+ input